Alan Shirahama

-Alan Shirahama (白濱亜嵐, Shirahama Aran) is a Japanese performer, actor and DJ who is a member of Exile and also the leader of the Japanese all-male dance and music group Generations from Exile Tribe.
+Alan Shirahama (白濱亜嵐, Shirahama Aran) is a Japanese performer, actor, and DJ who is a member of Exile and also the leader of the Japanese all-male dance and music group Generations from Exile Tribe.
 Alan is represented with LDH.

 Early life

 Shirahama was born on 4 August 1993 to a Filipino mother and a Japanese father.
-He has a younger brother and an elder sister, Loveli, who is a fashion model and television personality.
+He has a younger brother, Ryu, a former trainee of SM Entertainment.
+He participated in NCT Lastart but ultimately was not chosen for the final lineup.
+Alan also has an elder sister, Loveli, who is a fashion model and television personality.

 In 2008, he started attending Matsuyama's EXPG (Exile Professional Gym).